-In the end, it was a close fight between a young Seychelles native and a celebrated Ironman veteran
+At the end of Ironman Philippines, it was a close fight between a young Seychelles native and a celebrated Ironman veteran

-In what was perhaps one of the closest fights in recent Philippine triathlon history, Nicholas Baldwin of Seychelles outlasted legendary Kiwi triathlete Cameron Brown, making him not only the first ever full Ironman Philippines champion but also the first Ironman champion from Seychelles.
+In what was perhaps one of the closest fights in recent Philippine triathlon history, Nick Baldwin of Seychelles outlasted legendary Kiwi triathlete Cameron Brown, making him not only the first ever Ironman Philippines champion but also the first Ironman champion from Seychelles.

 Baldwin’s performance had been promising right from the gunstart.
 He completed the swim leg just three minutes behind leader and New Zealander Simon Cochrane and proceeded to take the lead for the most part of the race.
 Baldwin’s advantage was not particularly promising though—during the bike leg, Cochrane and Austria’s Freddy Lampert were chasing relentlessly, even overtaking him on multiple occasions.

 At around 10 a.m., Lampert took the lead in the bike leg, leaving Baldwin trailing very closely—and as what became evident soon enough—determinedly.
 Just 30 minutes after that shift, Baldwin regained a solid advantage over Lampert and Cochrane, and was the first to complete the 180-kilometer bike leg.

 As the first male pro to reach T2, Baldwin resolved to maintain his lead in the run leg, achieving a nine-kilometer advantage over Cochrane despite the fact that it started to rain at this point of the race.
 It was also around this time that Brown started gaining traction.
 Known to be an exceptionally fast runner, Brown ran at a speed that posed a serious threat to Baldwin’s quest, leaving the latter’s advantage dwindling by a good eight kilometers.